Ludaxord/ConceptEngine/README.md

 # Concept Engine (View Engine)

+TODO: Reimagine all project, make it more cappable of usage open world environment, for now make it only for windows and focus on gameplay environemnts, add editor, easy skeleton + meshes mapping.
+Meshes and textures managers.
+Visual editor for Montages, Blendspaces, visual effects, and AI.

 Game engine project, focused on develop cross-platform games and implements many types of AI used in game development.

 # Platforms